Demo for comparison of several best clustering technologies

 The program also shows how different technologies may be used for simple voting.
 All five technologies cluster data with slight difference but with accuracy 65 to 90 percent.
 Applying simple voting improves result only by one or two percent, which is sort of disappointing and clearly shows that adding new but inaccurate technique may not improve the end result.

-Having multiple technologies may, however, be used for improving accuracy.
-When different techniques disagree in clustering a particular document, this document can be examined manually and added to training set.
-Following this strategy will quickly improve clustering by few human intervention steps.
-Everyone can do try it yourself.
-Just spot document classified differently by different technique, add it to training sample and rerun program.
-After few such steps the accuracy will increase dramatically.
-This is sort of known phenomenon: machine-human combination leading to significant improvement of result and used by others but in different way (Recommind predictive coding, for example).
+Having multiple technologies may, however, be used for improvement of the accuracy.
+When different techniques disagree in clustering a particular document, this document can be examined manually and added to the training set.
+Repeating this step will quickly improve clustering.
+User needs spot the document classified differently by different techniques, examine it manually, add it to training sample and rerun the program.
+This strategy is widely used (Recommind predictive coding, for example).